chow-petit/awesome-curated-tools/README.md

 #### Project management
 * ![**C&B +1**](https://img.shields.io/badge/C%26B-%2B1-brightgreen.svg) [Asana](https://asana.com/) - A web and mobile application designed to help teams track their work.
 Founded in 2008 by Facebook co-founder Dustin Moskovitz and ex-engineer Justin Rosenstein, who both worked on improving the productivity of employees at Facebook.
+* [Taskade](https://taskade.com/) - A modern team productivity tool designed for remote teams.
+Create and share task lists, notes and meeting agendas instantly.
+Taskade is real-time and syncs across all devices on web, mobile and desktop.
 * ![**C&B +1**](https://img.shields.io/badge/C%26B-%2B1-brightgreen.svg) [Trello](https://trello.com/) - A dashboard, visual based project management.
 A Trello board is a list of lists, filled with cards, used by you and your team.
 It's a lot more than that, though.
 Trello has everything you need to organize projects of any size.
 Open a card and you can add comments, upload file attachments, create checklists, add labels and due dates, and more.

 #### Relationships and social media management